-- 1. Install the RMOD where it can be properly accessed. - 2.
-Provide 24vac power to the RMOD from a dedicated 40va transformer or transformer sized to power the total number of dampers on the HVAC system.
-You should not use the HVAC system control transformer to power the RMOD. - 3.
-The RMOD is shipped from the factory to operate in the Gas Electric mode.
+- 1. Install the RMOD where it can be properly accessed. - The RMOD is powered by the Command Center transformer by daisy chaining the 24vac from Command Center to the RMOD.
+You will need to properly size the transformer to the total number of dampers on the system. - The RMOD is shipped from the factory to operate in the Gas Electric mode.
 For Heat Pump operation, place the HP jumper tab over both pins. - 4.
 For Heat Pump "O" reversing valve operation the O/B jumper tab is on one pin.
 For reversing valve "B" operation, place the jumper tab over both pins. - 5.
-Set the FAN jumper tab (JP1) on the center and lower pin (AUTO) for intermittent fan.
+Set the FAN jumper tab (JPR1) on the center and lower pin (AUTO) for intermittent fan.
 For Constant FAN in the Occupied mode, place the jumper tab over the middle and upper pins (ON).